As a dedicated listener and tireless advocate, Rachael has served as a powerful voice for the Lethbridge riding since she was first elected in 2015.

 As the Member of Parliament for Lethbridge, Rachael is committed to putting people first.
 Every year, she attends as many events as possible throughout the riding, tours dozens of local businesses and organizations, and meets one-on-one with hundreds of constituents.

-Previously, Rachael served as the Shadow Minister for Status of Women.
+During the 42nd Parliament, Rachael served as the Shadow Minister for Status of Women.
 In this role, she held Prime Minister Trudeau accountable for his actions, used her voice to stand up for victims of violence, and advocated for the economic empowerment of women.

 Before entering public life, Rachael earned a strong reputation for building community and empowering others.
 Working as a youth sociologist and leadership consultant, her work took her across Canada and gave her the opportunity to work with business and not-for-profit leaders, universities, colleges, and young world-changers.